m-mitrovic/CPP-Projects/README.md

 ## What Have I Learned
 As I progressed with each program I boosted my understanding of how C++ works.
 I learned how to create C++ classes, object arrays, loop through different values, encrypt text & securely store it, along with passing values to functions and return values.
 In addition, I also learned how to better structure my code so that it is reusable and easily debugable.

+### Completed May 21, 2021 - Created by Mihajlo M. for ICS 4U